 Why Should I Participate?

-Pulmonary Rehabilitation outcomes have shown that when followed consistently helps to:
+Pulmonary rehabilitation outcomes have shown that when followed consistently it helps to:

 - Improve the quality of life

 - Increase the patient’s ability to manage and control the symptoms of chronic lung diseases

 - In most cases where the patient is compliant and able to exercise, the ability to tolerate physical exertion and activities of daily living has improved